merenlab/merenlab.org/_posts/miscellaneous/2020-06-27-seminar-series-on-microbial-omics.md

 **[https://forms.gle/o2JY8ufE4mJojdE48](https://forms.gle/o2JY8ufE4mJojdE48)**

 {:.warning}
-The registration form will be open until July 8<sup>th</sup>.

-{:.warning}
-If you fill up the form please remember to mark those dates on your calendar.
+If you fill up the form, please remember to mark those dates on your calendar.
+You will get an e-mail five to fifteen minutes before the beginning of the seminar on each Wednesday.
+Please be patient and don't forget to keep an eye on your JUNK or SPAM folders :)

 ## Questions?